FREQUENTLY ASKED QUESTIONS (FAQ) about the 5 Star holiday cottage accommodation at Crosswoodhill near Edinburgh and Livingston, Scotland.

 How close are the local food shops and when do they close?

 Although West Calder has a small supermarket we recommend ASDA WALMART in Livingston 10 miles away.
 Open from 06.00 hrs until midnight every day, it offers an amazing range of retail needs.
+Even closer are a Morrisons and Sainsburys.

 What about local restaurants?